Our Blog

 uPVC Smart Slide door joined with a Fixed window and a Casement

 To enjoy the benefits of your uPVC doors for a long time, it’s important to maintain them regularly. uPVC is a high-quality material that has outstanding insulating and soundproofing qualities and is one of the lowest maintenance options on the market.
 Their wide variety of options makes them a great choice for any home in New Zealand.
-Eco Doors & Windows gives some tips and tricks about how you can maintain and clean your uPVC doors to enjoy their benefits for a long time!
+Eco Wellington gives some tips and tricks about how you can maintain and clean your uPVC doors to enjoy their benefits for a long time!

 Cleaning the door frame and glass